-Ideally, we should bring in someone from the communications department to help plan the reminders and all the important milestones of our process, including post-migration training, etc. After this, we’re ready for the migration itself.
+Ideally, we should bring in someone from the communications department to help plan the reminders and all the important milestones of our process, including post-migration training, etc. After this, we’re ready to successfully migrate.

-We’re starting out with preparing our current applications for migration.
-By previously documenting the configuration, we better understand which settings, plugins, and other important elements need to be migrated.
-We’ll use these documents to create the test cases and make sure that all elements are taken into account.
+We’re starting out with preparing the current applications for migration.
+By documenting the configuration, we better understand which configurations, plugins, and other important elements we should migrate.
 This is also the stage where we optimize performance, get rid of unused configurations, and ensure data integrity.
-The more we clean up, the less we’ll have to move.

-One of the best practices is to create backups of the applications, databases, and file directories that we’re currently using and also after each migration phase.
-If we do it, we should also practice the restore procedure to make sure we’re prepared in case of an emergency when we have to stop the process and roll back for a moment.
+One of the best practices is to create app backups databases, and file directories that we’re currently using.
+We should do it also after each migration phase as well).
+If we do it, we should also practice the procedure to make sure we’re prepared in case of an emergency when we have to stop the process and roll back for a moment.

-After we’ve cleaned up, a good move is to perform health checks of both the current and the target application.
-Most decent software providers include appropriate tools in the installation package that help automate this process and eliminate errors instead of migrating them.
-Then, depending on the underlying processes and the amount of data that we need to process, a stress test of the target application might be needed.
+After we’ve cleaned up, a good move is to perform health checks of both the current and the target applications.
+Most decent software providers include appropriate tools in the installation package.
+It helps automate this process and eliminate errors instead of migrating them.
+Then the underlying processes and the amount of data that we need to process, a stress test of the target application we might need.

-When we’re done, we should test the migration to get familiar with the process and make sure everything works as expected.
-This way, we’ll be able to predict the expected downtime and fix potential issues.
+When we’re done, we should test the migration to get familiar with the process.
+Moreover, we should make sure everything works as expected.
+By doing so, we’ll be able to better predict the expected downtime and fix potential issues.
 We test the migration with all phases in the test environments, provided by our customer.

 An example of infrastructure requirements for Jira Data Center deployment.
 Source: Atlassian Documentation

 When everything’s ready for the launch, the most important thing is to wisely choose the migration date.
-It should least impact the users and processes inside the company, and ensure the key team members are available.
-Unfortunately for us, it often means an all-nighter or a weekend gig, but experienced admins are already familiar with such a schedule.
-If these options aren’t available, we should choose the time outside the peak usage hours.
-What is crucial – we should take into consideration all the time zones that also don’t collide with important events like automatic software releases.
+It shouldn’t impact the users and processes inside the company.
+Moreover, the key team members have to be available.
+Unfortunately for us, it often means an all-nighter or a weekend gig.
+Experienced admins are already familiar with such a schedule.
+If these options aren’t available, we should choose a time outside the peak usage hours.
+What is crucial – we should take into consideration all the time zones.
+The release shouldn’t collide with important events like automatic software releases.
 Of course, we should communicate the launch in advance so that everyone’s informed and prepared.

-App migration is a tedious task in many ways, as too many things can go wrong while performing it.
-A solid plan and an execution strategy are critical for success, and they can be extremely different in each case, which depends on numerous factors.
-Timely communication and preparing everyone for the change is even more important if we want to make sure that the process fits into the planned timeline and budget.
+App migration is a tedious task in many ways – too many things can go wrong while performing it.
+A solid plan and an execution strategy are imperative.
+They can vary in each case depending on numerous factors.
+Timely communication and preparing everyone for the change are even more essential.
+After all, we want to make sure that the process fits into the planned timeline and budget.
 We can certainly make the teams’ work a bit better and open a new space of possibilities for the whole organization.
 The condition here is to gather the requirements we should meet.
 Include improvements to the migration plan, and ultimately set up a bulletproof change management process.

-At Deviniti, we’ve been helping companies around the globe improve their business results with the help of technology for the last 16 years.
+At Deviniti, we’ve been helping companies around the globe improve their business results with the help of technology for the last 18 years.
 As a technological partner for your business, we will help you choose the best possible solution according to business analysis and complete the IT skills you need to implement it.
-Get in touch with us to receive initial consulting and get recommendations to make the right business decision, or read more on our blog: